Cascoda/cascoda-sdk/README.md

 | CMake Target Name | Description |
 | :--- | :--- |
 | ot-cli | The OpenThread command line interface running on a Chili.
 Interfaces with the Cascoda sensordemo application layer.
 Works with the serial-adapter POSIX application.
+[More information.](baremetal/cascoda-bm-thread/example/README.md)
 | ot-cli-lwip | A demonstration of the Lightweight IP Stack running on top of OpenThread.
 [More information.](baremetal/app/ot-cli-lwip/README.md)
 | ot-cli-lwip-freertos | Same as above, but taking advantage of the POSIX socket API and FreeRTOS.
 [More information.](baremetal/app/ot-cli-lwip-freertos/README.md)
 | ot-cli-actuator | Similar to ot-cli, but also has actuator commands.
 [More information.](baremetal/app/ot-cli-actuator/README.md)